SwathyRagupathy/swathyragupathy/README.md

 <h4>🎖 Nice Things That Happened Along The Way </h4>

-👩🏻‍💼 Currently serving as **Engineering Chief at Community Dreams Foundation** (June 2025 - Present), managing end-to-end AI product development and coordinating cross-functional initiatives across engineering, finance, and fundraising teams.
+👩🏻‍💼 Currently serving as **GenAI Engineer at Community Dreams Foundation**, managing end-to-end AI product development and coordinating cross-functional initiatives across engineering, finance, and fundraising teams.

 ⭐️ Built and deployed **automated AI agent systems** including an **Agentic RAG pipeline** that increased engagement from **11% to 26%**, reduced manual outreach time by **87%**, and improved reply-to-meeting conversion by **2.4x** through orchestrated multi-agent workflows handling web scraping, LLM generation, and CRM automation.